JeremyChooCK/Bash-Clone/README.md

 Overview
 --------

-The Bash clone project is an ambitious endeavor that replicates the functionalities of a Unix shell.
+The Bash clone project is an endeavor that replicates the functionalities of a Unix shell.
 It is designed to provide a deep understanding of system programming, focusing on the mechanics of Unix system calls, shell behaviors, and process management.
 The project aims to emulate a standard Unix shell with a range of features and capabilities.
 Features
 --------